 - Pump size – some are small and easy to fit into a bag while others are large and difficult to transport.

 - Noise level – what does it sound like?
-This is important if you need to pump in a not-so-private space.
+This is important if you need to pump in a work environment.

 - Power supply – does it need to be plugged in, use batteries or can you recharge at home and use wherever you are?